-This Proxy Statement, the enclosed GOLD proxy card, and the Company's Annual Report to Stockholders are being furnished to stockholders in connection with the solicitation of proxies on behalf of the Board for the Annual Meeting.
-For more information on the participants in the Board's solicitation, please see "Participants" beginning on page [•] of this Proxy Statement.
+This Proxy Statement, the enclosed proxy card, and the Company's Annual Report to Stockholders are being furnished to stockholders in connection with the solicitation of proxies on behalf of the Board for the Annual Meeting.

 What is included in these materials?